Forest Fire History - A Timeline

 - the need for an effective fire prevention and fire suppression organisation

-Public Land Fire Responsibility in Victoria – a Brief Summary
+Forest and Fire Responsibility in Victoria

 A State Forests Department was established in Victoria in 1908.
 In 1918 the Forests Commission, Victoria (FCV) was formed to administer the relevant legislation and to manage the Department.
 From the outset a key requirement of the Department / Commission was to meet ‘…The need for an effective fire prevention and fire suppression organisation….’

 Responsibility for the relevant legislation lay with the FCV until 1983.
 In that year the FCV was effectively incorporated into a new body, the Department of Conservation, Forests and Lands (CFL).
 That organisation’s successors in law have been the Departments of:

 - 2013: Environment and Primary Industries (DEPI)